 No matter how amazing your hotel may be, it will not be immune to receiving backlash online at some point.
-The most common place that hotels see negative comments are review sites such as Tripadvisor and Yelp, since these websites are specifically for travelers to share their opinions regarding the hotels they have visited.
-There is no doubt that online reviews play an important role in guest’s booking decision, which is why hoteliers should consistently monitor them.
-However, with the ease and convenience of sharing your opinion on social media in just a few clicks, more and more travelers are starting to turn to these channels to express their opinions.
+The most commonplace that hotels see negative comments are review sites such as Tripadvisor and Yelp since these websites are specifically for travelers to share their opinions regarding the hotels they have visited.
+There is no doubt that online reviews play an essential role in a guest’s booking decision, which is why hoteliers should consistently monitor them.
+However, with the ease and convenience of sharing your opinion on social media in just a few clicks, more and more travelers are starting to turn to these channels to express their views.

 When you receive a negative comment on social media, your immediate reaction might be to get defensive.
 While this is natural, especially if you take pride in your hotel and customer service, you should not rush to the defense of your hotel.
 Follow these steps for a great response every time.

 It can be a struggle to stay calm after reading some negative feedback regarding your hotel, but it’s best not to take it personally.
 Remember that every hotel deals with negative comments and its best to use any information gathered to improve the guest experience in the future.

 You might be tempted to delete the post, especially if you feel the guest is making false claims.
 You may also want to delete the post because you are afraid that it will deter potential travelers from wanting to book a stay with your hotel if they see the message.
 Not only do you risk angering the guest who created the post, but you can also push them to retaliate even further by posting to other websites, which you will not be able to delete.
 Also, by responding, you not only show the guest that the hotel is listening and concerned about their experience, but other potential guests will also see this as well.